 Trigger finger is a relatively common and often quite painful condition that may make it impossible to fully straighten your fingers or thumbs.
 You can rely on the experts at North Point Orthopaedics to create an effective treatment strategy for trigger finger that restores pain-free movement to your hands.
-Schedule your evaluation today at their Munster, Crown Point, or Valparaiso, Indiana, locations.
+Schedule your evaluation today at their Munster and Crown Point, Indiana, locations.
 Call the nearest office or request an appointment online.

 Also called stenosing tenosynovitis, trigger finger causes one or more of your fingers or thumbs to get stuck in a bent position.
 It typically occurs in the thumb or ring finger but may affect multiple digits on both hands.